DLC-link/dlc-redstone-smart-contract/README.md

 **_NOTE:_** the integration so this implementation as well depends on [micro-stacks](https://github.com/fungible-systems/micro-stacks) which is in alpha state and not audited, so use this in production with caution.

-Flow of the oracle requests:
+Flow of the Redstone oracle requests:

 1. submit trusted oracle (node public keys can be found [here](https://github.com/redstone-finance/redstone-node/blob/main/src/config/nodes.json), this repo uses `redstone`)
 2. when trying to close a DLC, submit a `timestamp`, `data package` and a `signature` as well with the UUID, which can be obtained from the [redstone-api-extended](https://www.npmjs.com/package/redstone-api-extended) module.
 For reference check the `close-dlc-internal.ts` script.